Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Acknowledgements

 \section{Acknowledgements}

-We thank Robin Blume-Kohout, Erik Nielsen, Joel Wallman, and Joseph Emerson for fruitful discussions.
+We thank Robin Blume-Kohout, Erik Nielsen, Joel Wallman, and Joseph Emerson for fruitful discussions, and the anonymous referees for comments that helped improved the presentation of the paper.
 We also thank Alan Howsare, Adam Moldawer and Ram Chelakara at Raytheon Integrated Defense Systems for sample fabrication.

 The qubit design and fabrication were funded by Internal Research and Development at Raytheon BBN Technologies and directed by Thomas Ohki.
 This work was funded by LPS/ARO grant W911NF-14-C-0048.
 The content of this paper does not necessarily reflect the position or the policy of the Government, and no official endorsement should be inferred.